CBC Nonfiction Prize

 HOW: While the competition is active, submit online by creating an account through Submittable.
 A fee of $25.00 (taxes included) for administration purposes is required for each entry.

-WHAT YOU CAN WIN: The winner receives $6,000 from the Canada Council for the Arts, will have their story published on CBC Books and will have the opportunity to attend a 10-day writing residency at the Banff Centre for Arts and Creativity.
+WHAT YOU CAN WIN: The winner of the 2023 CBC Nonfiction Prize will receive $6,000 from the Canada Council for the Arts, have the opportunity to attend a two-week writing residency at Artscape Gibraltar Point, a cultural hub on Toronto Island, and have their work published on CBC Books.
 Four finalists will each receive $1,000 from the Canada Council for the Arts and have their story published on CBC Books.

-WHAT YOU CAN WRITE: You can submit memoir, biography, humour writing, essay (including personal essay), travel writing and feature articles between 1200 and 1800 words.
+WHAT YOU CAN WRITE: You can submit a memoir, biography, humour writing, essay (including personal essay), travel writing and feature articles.

 WHO IS JUDGING: A team of readers from across Canada will read the entries and determine the longlist.
-The shortlist and winner will be decided by the 2018 jury, which is comprised of Scaachi Koul, Graeme Wood and Kyo Maclear.
+The shortlist and winner will be decided by a jury comprised of three prominent Canadian writers.

-SUBMIT IN FRENCH: If you're looking to submit to the French short story prize, you can enter here.
+SUBMIT IN FRENCH: If you're looking to submit to the French nonfiction prize while the competition is active, you can enter here.